History of Pomerania (1933–1945): East Pomeranian Offensive

-Many West Prussian Germans fled westward as the Red Army advanced on the Eastern Front.
-The Hela peninsula and Hela town, northwest of Danzig, were defended by the German army until the end of the war on May 9, 1945.
+Many Germans fled westward as the Red Army advanced on the Eastern Front.
+The Hel Peninsula and Hel town, northwest of Danzig, were defended by the German army until the end of the war on May 9, 1945.
 900,000 people were evacuated by ship, mainly by the Kriegsmarine.
 200,000 could flee to the more western provinces of Germany on land (most before March, 1945).
 Only 3% of those who fled per ship died on the Baltic sea due to Soviet torpedoes.
 On land, due to the harsh winter and due to Soviet air raids, the losses among civilians were much higher.

 The roving cauldron of Hans von Tettau's corps was defended by some 10,000 to 16,000 troops, stemming primarily from the remnants of the "Holstein" and "Pommerland" Panzer Divisions, taking with them about 40,000 civilians.
-This group had managed to break through the Soviet encirclement north of Schivelbein and fought their way toward the coastline.
-Hoping for evacuation by the German navy, they secured a bridgehead near Hoff and Horst.
+This group had managed to break through the Soviet encirclement north of Schivelbein (Świdwin) and fought their way toward the coastline.
+Hoping for evacuation by the German navy, they secured a bridgehead near Hoff and Horst (Niechorze).
 As evacuation did not happen, they moved on to Dievenow, from where they were ferried to Wollin island on March 11 and 12.

-East of the Oder river, Wehrmacht's 3rd Panzer Army had set up the Altdamm bridgehead between Gollnow and Greifenhagen.
+East of the Oder river, Wehrmacht's 3rd Panzer Army had set up the Altdamm (Dąbie) bridgehead between Gollnow (Goleniów) and Greifenhagen (Gryfino).
 The Red Army cleared the areas south of the bridgehead with the 47th Army until March 6, and the areas north of it with the 3rd Shock Army, reaching the coast on 9 March.
-On March 15, Adolf Hitler ordered some of the defending units to reinforce the 9th Army near Küstrin, seriously weakening the Altdamm bridgehead.
+On March 15, Adolf Hitler ordered some of the defending units to reinforce the 9th Army near Küstrin (Kostrzyn nad Odrą), seriously weakening the Altdamm bridgehead.
 Hasso von Manteuffel, in command since 10 March, was unable to further defend the bridgehead after March 19, evacuated most of it on 20 March and had the Oder bridges blown up.
 The Red Army took the remaining pockets of the former bridgehead on March 21.
 About 40,000 German troops had been killed and 12,000 captured defending the bridgehead.